corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 - User name;
 - Password.

-`MultiRPCClient` is not started after creation, which permits performing additional configuration steps and attaching `RPCConnectionListener`s if necessary.
+`MultiRPCClient` is not started after creation, which allows performing additional configuration steps and attaching `RPCConnectionListener`s if necessary.

 `MultiRPCClient` has some internal resources allocated, and it is always a good idea to call `close()` method for it when